 “I’m so grateful to WaterWipes and Miracle Babies for providing a practical solution to Jackson’s sensitive skin.”

 WaterWipes has teamed up with Miracle Babies Foundation to provide wipes suitable for newborns as part of Miracle Babies’ NICU Survival Pack.
 These packs are provided to families in participating hospitals to equip parents with vital tools and resources for premature babies.

 WaterWipes are the world’s purest biodegradable, vegan, cruelty-free and sensitive baby wet wipes and have been carefully designed to be gentle on babies’ sensitive skin.
-They provide safe cleansing for the most delicate newborn skin and are so gentle they can be used on premature babies.
+They provide gentle cleansing for the most delicate newborn skin and are so gentle they can be used on premature babies.

 Miracle Babies Foundation is Australia’s leading organisation supporting premature and sick newborns, their families and the hospitals that care for them.
 Since 2005, Miracle Babies Foundation has been passionate in developing and providing vital programs and resources to support and enhance a family’s experience from a threatened pregnancy, hospital journey with a premature or sick newborn, the transition to home and beyond.

 “We are proud to partner with WaterWipes on achieving better, healthier outcomes for premature and sick newborns and their families.
-WaterWipes’ commitment to being pure, gentle and safe for the most delicate skin is very important to the families we support as a premature baby is extremely vulnerable.
+WaterWipes’ commitment to providing pure, gentle and effective cleaning for the most delicate skin is very important to the families we support as a premature baby is extremely vulnerable.
 The simple ingredients in WaterWipes can be very reassuring.
 With so many concerns and things to think about, it’s important that parents who have had a premature baby feel confident that they are doing the best for their baby,” Kylie Pussell CEO and Co-Founder Miracle Babies Foundation.